carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                              atomic/store/store
                                                              atomic/atomicrmw.
                                                            - Ensures that
-                                                             following loads
+                                                             following
-                                                             will not see stale
+                                                             loads will not see
-                                                             global data.
+                                                             stale L1 global data.
+                                                             MTYPE RW and CC memory will
+                                                             never be stale in L2 due to
+                                                             the memory probes.
      **Release Atomic**
      ------------------------------------------------------------------------------------
      store atomic release      - singlethread - global   1. buffer/global/flat_store